pallabcodes/algo-java/read.md

+## ALL Math: Number theory, Algebra, Liner algebra (ML), Mathematical Induction (Recursion), Probability and Statistic (ML), Graph Theory(DS), Boolean Algebra, Calculus(ML and Simulation), Solving Equations(DS), Logarithms(DS), Functions solving (DS), Prime numbers, GP and AP, Geometry and Trigonometry, Exponential(DS), Modulus(DS), Factorial(DS)

-## Discrete Math + Linear Algebra is enough for DSA
+## MATH: Discrete Math + Linear Algebra is enough for DSA (VVIP) and optional basic probalities and statistics and basic graph and basic calculus

-## must know upper limit of every data structures e.g. upper limit of 32-bit signed integer
+## upper bound: maximum time or space to be take by the algo (it won't be more than that never) or in a sorted array if given a target the first greater element than target [1, 2, 3, 4, 5] target = 2; upper bound here is 3

+## lower bound: minimum time or space by algorithm and in a sorted array first less element [1, 2, 3, 4, 5] t = 3; lower = 2

 ## worst time complexities based on the given input's length